oampo/shared-project/README.md

 This is an example project on sharing code using Git and GitHub.
+This is Bob making a change.